-As Covid rages, the world is at risk of losing an increase in tuberculosis | ExBulletin
+As COVID rages, the world is at risk of losing an increase in tuberculosis | ExBulletin

 “No one is safe until we are all safe.
 We can see our vulnerabilities and vulnerabilities to deadly viruses that are very easily transmitted from person to person.
 This is almost the case.
 It’s a new experience for people. “

-More than 75 candidate Covid-19 vaccines are currently on the market or under development, according to WHO figures.
+According to WHO figures, more than 75 COVID-19 vaccine candidates are currently on the market or under development.

 It wasn’t this time last year.

-The Stop TB partnership states that a new tuberculosis vaccine is under development, but at current funding levels it will not be online until 2027 at the earliest.
+Stop TB partnership, while new TB exists vaccine At work, at current funding levels, it will not be online until 2027 at the earliest.

 By that time, millions more will have died.